 19. If it’s going well, think about the bigger picture

 If you’re getting a local head of steam, and this may take years, the big boys will notice.
 So think further afield.
 Start hitting up them up, armed with your airplay, download numbers and YouTube stats, using the pitches you’ve learned along the way.
 The biggest station for popular exposure is Radio 2, and the gateway to this station is 6Music.
 This can also get you to Radio 1.
 But, depending on your genre, consider 1Xtra, Kerrang!, Planet Rock, TeamRock, and others.
 Even Smooth, as one of their staff earnestly suggested to me a few days back.
 For all of these, the way in is though the marginal shows, and competition is fierce.

-I know that this may make some people at radio absolutely furious.
+I know that this statement may make some people at big Radio absolutely furious.
 These are the same guys who won’t give you the time of day now, but who will come running once you establish yourself.